-Substation construction sequencing for rehabilitation projects requires a stepped approach.
-It’s the only way to avoid construction mishaps.
+Substation construction sequencing for retrofit projects requires very careful planning to avoid construction blunders.

 Substation project overview

-- Substation B: powers Station B, and also powers Station C via a 416o-volt overhead line
+- Substation B supplies power to Stations B and C via a 416o-volt overhead line

 Substation refurbishment challenges and constraints

-- Discovery of mineral oil contamination of soil
+- Finding nasty mineral oil contamination in the soil

 Design approach discussion